socketio/socket.io/README.md

     - Generate a socket id.
     - Overwrite this method to generate your custom socket id.
     - **Parameters**
-      - `http.ServerRequest`: a node request object
+      - `http.IncomingMessage`: a node request object
   - **Returns** A socket id for connected client.

 <hr><br>